Winter Garden Maintenance Tips

 If rusting has already taken hold on your tools, there are ways to cure the problem.
-Unfortunately many tools can be badly damaged by rust and won’t be able to do their job.
+Unfortunately, many tools can be badly damaged by rust and won’t be able to do their job.
 This can be costly because you’ll have to replace these tools when it’s time to start gardening again.
 A range of affordable rust removal products can be applied to these items.
 This simple measure has the potential to save you a lot of money next year.
 Once again, it’s better to avoid this problem by storing your tools properly.

 Move Gardening Items Indoors

 Many parts of the country experience severe weather conditions during winter.
-Heavy rain, frost, snow and wind all take their toll on containers and similar gardening items.
-Frost in particular can damage pots, barrels, glass containers, bird feeders and garden furniture.
+Heavy rain, frost, snow, and wind all take their toll on containers and similar gardening items.
+Frost, in particular, can damage pots, barrels, glass containers, bird feeders and garden furniture.
 Move these items into a dry, safe place until they’re needed again.

 Maintain and Protect Winter Plants, Trees and Other Garden Features

 Some plants, trees and other garden-related features need to be checked, maintained and cared for all year round.
 Many items only require a small amount of attention during winter.
 However, it’s important to remember to prune, water, protect and add compost to these plants and trees that require this attention.
-Unfortunately, many gardeners are pre-occupied with other events such as Christmas and neglect these plant and trees that need attention.
+Unfortunately, many gardeners are pre-occupied with other events such as Christmas and neglect these plants and trees that need attention.